gaehlerm/SoftwareEngineering/README.md

 ### GUI and acceptance tests

 On the highest level are the GUI and the acceptance tests in parallel.
 If you ever have a GUI make sure its code is completely decoupled from the rest of the code.
 The only interaction should be through your API.
 The same holds for the acceptance tests.
-It is so much easier writing the on the API than testing a GUI.
-Only test GUIs if you absolutely have to because for whatever reason they contain too much logic.
+It is so much easier writing on the API than testing a GUI.
+You should only test GUIs if you absolutely have to because, for whatever reason, they contain too much logic.
+Tough this is a very bad sign.

+### Summary

 As a summary I want to emphasize again the tremendous importance of abstraction levels.
 Different abstraction levels are the only reason we are able to understand highly complex systems.
 And it’s your job to define the abstraction levels for your code.
 Good luck!

 ## Dependency tree

+// I think this is somehow redundant with the explanation of the DI?

 Between classes as well as between files there are dependencies.
-The high-level object always depends on the low-level object.
+The high-level object always depends on objects in the same level or on lower-level objects.
 In math we call this kind of structure a tree, or more accurately a directed acyclic graph.
-This graph has the additional property that there should never be any bidirectional connections, i.e. there should never be any cyclic dependencies.
+This graph has the additional property that there should never be any bidirectional connections, i.e., there should never be any cyclic dependencies.
 Diamond like shapes are fine as long as there is a unique direction of the dependencies.

 //add a graph with dependencies, explain the levels of abstraction better

+// abstract vs concrete code -> see Clean Architecture?

 # 6. Interfaces

-“A good interface is easy to use correctly and hard to use wrong” - ?
-The fundamental rule of interfaces
+“Make interface is easy to use correctly and hard to use incorrectly" - Scott Meyers, The fundamental rule of interfaces

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one toward the high-level side.